bumps/bumps/doc/guide/optimizer.rst

 Notes
 -----

 v8.2 Changed from scipy.leastsq to mpfit for better bounds handling.
+Use ``--fit=scipy.leastsq`` to restore the previous behaviour.

 References
 ----------